mmgrigorova/ExtensionMarket42/README.md

 		https://github.com/mmgrigorova/ExtensionMarket42

-2. Go to your Terminal and navigate to the root project folder
+2. Open your Terminal and navigate to the root project folder

 		ExtensionMarket42